 What are the steps that you need to follow to deliver an Eviction Notice to Vacate (Quit)

-- You need to deliver to them an Eviction Notice to Vacate by hand and / or by a First Class or Certified letter.
+- You need to deliver to them a Texas Eviction Notice to Vacate by hand and/or by a First Class or Certified letter.
 Texas requires that the landlord prepares a legally written vacate notice that is in agreement with the lease that you and your renter signed.
 If your agreement is different than the minimum requirements of the law, it is normally held up in court if both parties signed the lease.
 It is a legally binding contract and will be upheld in court as the law.

 - The notice can be hand delivered to a person at the residence in the greater Houston area of 16 years of age or older.